RithishSivaraj/FraudDetect/README.md

 - Test Fraud Recall (Class 1): 0.7551
 - Validation Threshold: 0.1313

-Choosing these metrics as accuracy is misleading with extreme class imbalance, as seen with this dataset, and PR-AUC/Recall reflect performance stats better on fraud cases, were existence of fraud is rare.
+Choosing these metrics as accuracy is misleading with extreme class imbalance, as seen with this dataset, and PR-AUC/Recall reflect performance stats better on fraud cases, where existence of fraud is rare.

 ## How it all works?
 The pipeline follows a few simple but powerful steps: